togawa28/mousestyles/doc/source/report/dynamics.rst

 Result
 ------

-The problem we are insteresting in here is whether the three strains of mice are indeed acting differently in a time series manner.
+The problem we are insterested in here is whether the three strains of mice are indeed acting differently in a time series manner.
 The behaviors are compared using the three simulation mice, each for one strain.
 Therefore, as the first step, the optimal time interval is selected so as to have the most-real simulation mouse that behaves the most similarly to its strain, which is evaluated using the score system we created.
 As a result, the best time interval length is selected for each strain as well as the corresponding simulation mice behavior and the comparison score.

 ::